-Hello my name is Louise and I am a mum of two who has worked within NHFT for almost 10 years predominantly alongside, and with, the Medical Director.
+Hello, my name is Louise and I am a mum of two who has worked within NHFT for almost 10 years alongside and with, the Medical Director.
 I have been involved in the set-up of the rTMS service since 2015 and was very proudly, appointed Business Manager for the Centre for Neuromodulation.
-I wear a number of different ‘hats’ but my favourite is the ‘Customer Service’ hat, which gives me the opportunity to engage with our patients and carers on a daily basis.
+I wear a number of ‘hats’ but my main is the ‘Customer Service’ hat, which allows me to engage with our patients and carers on a daily basis.
 My day to day workload is mainly background work, receiving and processing all referrals into the service from both internal and external sources.
-With this, I frequently liaise with other NHS Trusts, CCGs and private providers along with self-referring patients from out of area and it is my responsibility to ensure that we receive financial remuneration, from these sources, for the service we are providing.
-I organise rTMS training events, which are attended by external delegates from all over the country and we have even welcomed colleagues from New Zealand and Japan!
-I am always open to receiving questions and queries about the service so please do not hesitate to contact me if you wish to know more.
+With this, I often liaise with other NHS Trusts, CCGs, and private providers along with self-referring patients from out of the area.
+I am always open to receiving questions about the service so please contact me if you wish to know more.

 Hello I am Abby; a granddaughter, daughter, sister and mother to 3 beautiful girls not forgetting our doggy little boy.
 I have worked for NHFT for 24 years starting at the age of 15/16 with an after school canteen job.
 I qualified at the age of 21 and have practiced for the last 18 years.
 I have worked in a variety of roles from inpatients to, CPN, nurse specialist in ICT to senior clinical research nurse at Berrywood.
 Then I joined the Treatment Centre pulling on all my previous roles in this innovative area of practice.
 I am now the ward matron of Centre for Neuromodulation.
 I am clinical lead to a fantastic team who are dedicated to changing lives and going the extra mile every day.
 We are lucky to be part of this exciting treatment.